Mathématique: Chapter 26

 DJ: Can we move on?

-DT: Icarus is just—a terrible name.
+DT: Icarus is a terrible name.
 Do you know what happened to Icarus?

-DJ: Funnily enough I do.
-I have a Ph.D. in history and I speak Ancient Greek.
+DJ: Funnily enough, I do.
+I have a PhD in history and I can read Ancient Greek.
 Do you know what happened to Theseus?
-He was thrown over a cliff after his popularity in Athens began to fade.
+He was sent into exile and thrown over a cliff.
+Tragic.
+Undignified.

-JO: Yeah okay, let’s have the weirdly vindictive nerd debate later.
+JO: Yeah okay, let’s have the angry nerd debate later.
 Is Rush on the payroll yet?

 DT: Yes.
 He just relocated.
-He’s got access as a consultant.
-His security clearance is level one.
+He’s got access as a consultant and level one clearance.
 He’s been working from his apartment for a week now.

-JO: Is there a reason you look unusually pleased with yourself, colonel?
+JO: There a reason you look so pleased with yourself, colonel?

-DT: He confirmed the gate address is a cypher.
-And—he’s already gotten one of the glyphs to lock.
+DT: Rush confirmed the gate address is cyphered.
+And he’s already gotten a glyph to lock.

 DJ: What?